aishashok/ALIST-library/README.md

 ['calc_AM'] = The mean alpha-abundance calculated based on the APOGEE stars in the SSP model (For more info, refer Section 4.1.3 in the paper)

-# Getting Started
-The A-LIST spectral models are available for download as ".fits" files based on both the isochrones labeled: 'ALIST_Padova.fits' for the Padova-based and 'ALIST_MIST.fits' for the MIST-based models.

-Each .fits file contains the following:

-HDU1: Table containing the parameters of the models.

-HDU2: The model Spectra (shape of this array is no. of models X no.of pixels)

-We also provide the Variance spectra for each of our spectral models available as 'ALIST_Padova_variance.fits' and 'ALIST_MIST_variance.fits' which contains:

-HDU1: Table with model parameters

-HDU2: Variance spectra for spectral models.
-The size and shape of this array is the same as the spectral models.

-**The Variance spectra provided is not the uncertainty/error spectra.
-It simply gives the scatter in flux per pixel of all the stellar spectra used to create the model (see Section 4 in the paper).

 A sample code to read in a spectral model is provided here: [alist_call.py](alist_call.py)